Lusito/blog/src/blog/pages/toilet-papers/133-js-proxies.page.md

 ---
-tags: ["TypeScript", "JavaScript", "Web Development", "Toilet Paper"]
+tags:
+  - "TypeScript"
+  - "JavaScript"
+  - "Web Development"
+  - "Toilet Paper"
 title: "JavaScript Proxy Object"
 description: >
   Need to provide an object without knowing which operations are applied to it and without writing them manually?